Stakes rise for Sanders heading into Michigan primary

 “With the exception of Native Americans, African Americans are the people who are most behind socially and economically in the United States and our needs are not moderate,” Jackson said at Sanders’ Grand Rapids rally.
 “A people far behind cannot catch up choosing the most moderate path.”

-Still, one of Sanders’ highest-profile supporters, New York Rep. Alexandria Ocasio-Cortez, struck a far more conciliatory tone addressing 10,000-plus on the campus of the University of Michigan on Sunday night, saying, “In order for us to win, we have to grow.”
+Still, one of Sanders’ highest-profile supporters, Ocasio-Cortez, struck a far more conciliatory tone addressing 10,000-plus on the campus of the University of Michigan on Sunday night, saying, “In order for us to win, we have to grow.”

 Sanders is hoping to do well in Washington state on Tuesday, but could face hurdles in Mississippi and Missouri.
 Sanders’ team acknowledges he will also struggle in next week’s Florida primary, where the senator’s past defense of Fidel Castro looms large.
-He also could face hurdles in the Rust Belt states of Ohio and Illinois — especially if he underperforms in Michigan.
-Those states also vote March 17.
+He also could face long odds in Ohio and Illinois — especially if he underperforms in Michigan.
+Both of those states also vote March 17.

 The wild card next week could be Arizona, where Sanders will be counting on strong Latino support, which lifted him to victory in California.